Fusion1013/AvasarVault/Building Avasar/Major Locations/Elisus/Elisus Overview.md

 aliases:
 - Elisus

-todo: Fill out overview section for the Turochan Kingdom
+todo: Fill out overview section for the Turochan Kingdom, Storms Reach & Preia
 ---
 ## Overview
 A continent shattered by conflict, both ancient and new.
 The [[Fracrish Mountains]] offer shelter to the kingdom of [[Turochan Kingdom Overview|Turochan]], a realm torn asunder in a conflict with the gods.
 The [[Saxum Sovereignty Overview|Saxum Sovereignty]], hidden in their impenetrable cities, are divided from neighboring nations by the [[Dragonback Mountains]], a natural barrier of stone and metal.
 In the south, tensions rise between the [[So'Dar Empire Overview|So'Dar Empire]] and the [[The Holy Kingdom of Maulik Overview|Holy Kingdom of Maulik]].
 A war is brewing.
 Meanwhile, to the north, [[The Wandering Hoards]] prowls the plains, guarding their territory with an iron fist.